iden3/docs/mkdocs/docs/protocol/zklogin.md

 ```

-In future releases of auth library the verification procedure will be simplified and optimized for verifier.
+In future releases of the auth library, the verification procedure will be simplified and optimized for a verifier.

 ### Front-end

-On the front-end side, you need to embed a button to start the login process.
-After the button is pressed, the front-end makes a request to the back-end to generate an authentication request and displays it in QR code.
-When the user scans the QR code, the phone generates ZK proof and sends the proof to the call-back URL from QR-code.
+On the front-end, you need to embed a button to initiate the login process.
+After this button is pressed, the front-end makes a request to the back-end to generate an authentication request and displays it in the QR code.
+When a user scans the QR code, the phone generates a zk proof and sends this proof to the call-back URL from the QR code.
-Currently, we are working on js-iden3-auth library.
+Currently, we are working on the js-iden3-auth library.

-## Tutorial simple go app
+## Tutorial: A Simple Go Application

-We need a simple web server with two endpoint
+For this, we need a web server with two endpoints:

 - GET /sign-in should return auth request
-- POST /call-back endpoint to receive callback request from the phone and validate the request
+- POST /call-back endpoint to receive a callback request from the phone and validate the same

-Let’s write a simple web-server
+Let us write a simple web server:

 ```go
 func main() {